Gluesticks Blog

 Old Fashioned Banana Cream Pie Recipe (Video)

-Homemade custard, fresh bananas and homemade whipped cream are layered to create this delicious old fashioned banana cream pie from scratch.
-Try making one, it’s easier than you might think and full of banana flavor!
-Originally shared in 2019, but now includes a step by step video!
+Homemade custard, fresh bananas, and homemade whipped cream are layered to create this delicious old-fashioned banana cream pie from scratch.
+Try making one, it’s easier than you might think and full of banana flavor and creamy texture!
+Originally shared in 2019, but now includes a step by step video and is still one of my favorite recipes!

 Homemade custard, fresh bananas and homemade whipped cream are layered to create this delicious old fashioned banana cream pie.
 Try making one, it's easier than you might think!